Introducing “Joe” – The Baby Parasaurolophus

 Picture Credit: Raymond M. Alf Museum and Everything Dinosaur

 The study of growth in organisms is called ontogeny.
 The research team analysed cross-sectional areas of the fossilised bones and found that the bone tissue was filled with many large blood vessels, indicative of rapid growth in extant animals.
-Furthermore, Sarah Werning (Stony Brook University), a co-author of the scientific paper published in the academic journal “Peer” could not detect signs of an annual growth ring in the bone samples studied.
+Furthermore, Sarah Werning (Stony Brook University), a co-author of the scientific paper published in the academic journal “PeerJ” could not detect signs of an annual growth ring in the bone samples studied.
 This suggests that this dinosaur was less than twelve months old when it died, yet it had already grown from the size of a small dog to the size of a Guernsey cow.

 Post doctoral research fellow Sarah stated: